Sub-femtosecond optical control of entangled states: Experimental setup

-Due to its geometry the spectrometer has a slightly different momentum resolution for different momentum components.
-The maximum resolution is along the spectrometer axis (z component).
-Fig. S \ref{momsumz} and Fig. S \ref{momsumxy} show the sum of ion-electron (H$_2^+$-electron coincidence) momenta for the single-ionization channel in H$_2$.
+Due to its geometry, the reaction microscope has a slightly different momentum resolution for different momentum components.
+The maximum resolution is along the spectrometer axis (longitudinal axis, z component).
+Fig. S\ref{momsumz} and Fig. S\ref{momsumxy} show the sum of ion-electron (H$_2^+$-electron coincidence) momenta for the single-ionization channel in H$_2$.
 The width of the distributions is the measure of the momentum resolution.

 A dissociation event is determined by detecting an electron (e$^-$) and a proton (H$^+$) in coincidence.
 We recorded the data with a rate of 15 protons per second and detected in total over 2.1 millions $H^+$ events in coincidence with electrons.